Cheesecake Peanut Butter Bars

 Since the cheesecake filling can spoil, cheesecake bars must be stored in the refrigerator.
 Cover with plastic or foil to keep them fresh.

 Yes.
 Most cheesecake desserts freeze well.
 Just make sure they’re in an airtight container before freezing.
-Freeze up to 3 months.
+Freeze for up to 3 months.
 To defrost, put them in the refrigerator overnight.
 Watch for condensation on the lid (or wrap) when you remove it after defrosting.
 Water droplets will leave marks on the chocolate topping if they drip onto it.

 I do not like peanut butter straight up.
 No peanut butter sandwiches, peanut butter on crackers, or peanut butter off a spoon!
 But I do love a delicious peanut butter dessert.
 Here are some more ideas for you to peruse.